neovim/neovim.github.io/_posts/2014-07-04-july-newsletter.md

 For help building on other platforms, be sure to check out the newly minted [Building Neovim page][windows-building] on the Wiki for all things related to compiling.

-### String Handling

-[Effort was made][string-strncpy] to replace `vim_strncpy` with `strlcpy` and it was merged in successfully.
-However there was a bit of [fallout][string-fallout] from the changes.

-In response, @aktau created a [master issue][string-master] to collaborate on the process and discuss the best way forward.

-To quote @philix, he summed it up best in [his comment][string-comment]:

-> String handling is really important in a text editor and the current codebase
-> doesn't have good abstractions for string handling (even though we've been
-> slowly improving it).
-It's a miracle how much can be accomplished with so
-> little abstraction (and a lot of low level code).

 ### Growable Array Additions